-The Cold Case of Mary Catherine Olenchuk
+The Murder of Mary Catherine Olenchuk (Maine)

 On Sunday, August 9, 1970, Mary Catherine Olenchuk was at the beach with her family, just down the street from their summer home on Israel Head Road in Ogunquit, Maine.
 Mary was 13-years old and the youngest of three girls.